 (CG-3PSO-3), (CG-5223), and (CG-5215)

 The Hazardous Materials Division is responsible for developing and maintaining regulations, standards and industry guidance to promote the safety of life and protection of property and the environment during the marine transportation of hazardous materials, including providing expertise and technical support to the Commandant, Coast Guard units, U.S. Governmental agencies, other national governments, industry and the public.
-Furthermore, the division prepares national positions and participate as a United States representative to international forums as necessary and in particular with regard to: the International Maritime Organization Subcommittee on Bulk Liquids and Gases (BLG), and the Subcommittee on Dangerous Goods, Solid Cargoes and Containers (DSC).
+Furthermore, the division prepares national positions and participates as a United States representative to international forums as necessary and in particular with regard to: the International Maritime Organization Subcommittee on

 The Hazardous Materials Division has four technical sections:

 - Chemical Transportation Advisory Committee.
 The Hazardous Materials Division serves as Executive Director of the Chemical Transportation Advisory Committee, providing administrative and technical support to the committee.